 The following is based on the Moulid en Médoc to Sauterne route.
 Please note that on some departures this itinerary is operated in reverse.

 Arrival and transfer from Bordeaux airport at 18.30 to accommodation in Moulis en Médoc.

 Enjoy breakfast at 8:00am before going to meet the horses.
-We will set off around 10.00 through gentle landscape between vineyards and forests.
-A picnic lunch is enjoyed on the banks of the Gironde before sampling a fine Medoc.
-We will cross the Gironde with our horses on a ferry, towards Blaye (crossing time of 40 minutes).
-Upon arrival we will visit on horseback the citadelle Vauban (18th century).
+Set off around 10.00 through gentle landscape between vineyards and forests.
+Enjoy a picnic lunch on the banks of the Gironde before sampling a fine Medoc.
+Cross the Gironde with the horses on a ferry to Blaye (crossing time of 40 minutes) to visit the citadelle Vauban (18th century).
 Night at the Porche Hotel or similar.

-After breakfast we are back on horseback at 10.00.
-We will ride through the Côtes de Blaye and the Côtes de Bourg, a hilly landscape.
+Departure from the hotel at 9:00am to start the ride at at 10.00am.
+The route leads through the Côtes de Blaye and the Côtes de Bourg, a hilly landscape.
 Picnic at a wine producers’ establishment at Castle Lamothe and tasting of the Côte de Bourg.
 Departure at 15.00 towards Cubnezais, through a more gentle landscape without vineyards.
 The evening will be spent at vineyard Gravette’s.
 Tasting during the meal.
-Night onsite.
+Night on site.

-We are now in the region of the l'Entre deux mers, with its varied landscapes, hilly and wooded, and its beautiful wineries.
-We will pass the castle of Rauzan (13th century).
-In the afternoon we will ride through slightly hilly landscapes where vineyards alternate with forests, which will lead us to the castle of Broustaret (Bed and Breakfast).
-We will have dinner in the city of Cadillac where we will taste the Premières Côtes de Bordeaux.
+Breakfast at 8:00am, departure on horseback by 9:30am.
+This is the region of the l'Entre deux mers, with its varied landscapes, hilly and wooded, and its beautiful wineries.
+Pass the castle of Rauzan (13th century).
+In the afternoon, ride through slightly hilly landscapes where vineyards alternate with forests, which lead to the castle of Broustaret (Bed and Breakfast).
+Dinner in the city of Cadillac and the chance to taste the Premières Côtes de Bordeaux.
 Night-time visit of the city.